Alaphilippe storms to victory again at cycling world championships - RFI

 Title holder Julian Alaphilippe won cycling's world championships road race on Sunday, after dropping all of his rivals following a series of solo attacks on Flanders' cobbled hills.

-The Frenchman attacked from 50km out to create an elite group of 17 riders, then again from 15km to edge away to a solo victory in an epic 268km struggle.
+The Frenchman attacked from 50km out to create an elite group of 17 riders, then again from 15km to edge away to a solo victory in an epic 268km struggle through cycling's heartland.

+As road race world champion, Alaphilippe will race the next year wearing the fabled rainbow jersey another year after winning in similar fashion at the 2020 event in Italy.

-A four-way struggle for second place was clinched on the line by Dylan van Baarle of the Netherlands with Denmark's Michael Valgren coming third.
+A four-way scrap for second place was clinched on the line by Dylan van Baarle of the Netherlands with Denmark's Michael Valgren coming third.

-The Belgian team had been favourite to win but team leader Wout van Aert faded with 15km to go almost straight after his 21-year-old team-mate Remco Evenepoel dropped out following a selfless and colossal effort as pilot-fish.
+Highly tipped newcome Britain's Tom Pidcock was just off the money in sixth at 49sec.

-Soloing to the Leuven finish line alone Alaphilippe said disappointed home Belgian fans had insulted him.
+Soloing to the Leuven finish line alone and shaking his head in disbelief Alaphilippe said disappointed home Belgium fans had insulted him.

 "I think they'd been hoping for Van Aert and many of them had less than nice words for me as I approached the line," he said.